-1995 COMPENSATION OF THE CHIEF EXECUTIVE OFFICER
+1996 COMPENSATION OF THE CHIEF EXECUTIVE OFFICER

-As set forth in the accompanying tables, Mr. Hassenfeld's salary of \$927,577 for 1995 represented an approximate 2.8% increase over his 1994 salary, his management incentive bonus with respect to 1995 was \$220,000, which represented approximately 23.7% of his 1995 salary, and in 1995 he was granted options to purchase 100,000 shares of Common Stock, which represented 13.5% of all options granted to employees during 1995.
-Mr. Hassenfeld's percentage of all options granted to employees in 1995 is unusually high because, except for certain isolated grants (principally to new hires or to reflect promotions) there were no grants under the Company's regular stock option program in 1995.
-Grants under the Company's regular stock option program resumed in 1996.
-All compensation decisions regarding Mr. Hassenfeld were made by the Committee, which is composed solely of outside directors in accordance with Section 162(m) of the Internal Revenue Code of 1986, as amended, and distinterested persons in accordance with Rule 16b-3 of the rules and regulations of the Securities and Exchange Commission, in all cases without the participation of Mr. Hassenfeld or other executive officers of the Company.
-In setting Mr. Hassenfeld's 1995 salary, the Committee took into account comparative data with respect to chief executive officer compensation provided to the Committee with a view towards setting Mr. Hassenfeld's compensation levels at approximately the 75th percentile of other consumer non-durable products companies surveyed.
-The Committee determined Mr. Hassenfeld's bonus pursuant to the Company's Senior Management Annual Performance Plan (the "Annual Performance Plan") which was approved by shareholders in 1994.
+As set forth in the accompanying tables, Mr. Hassenfeld's salary of \$957,900 for 1996 represented an approximate 3.3% increase over his 1995 salary, his management incentive bonus with respect to 1996 was \$450,000 which represented approximately 47% of his 1996 salary, and in 1996 he was granted options to purchase 37,500 (as adjusted to reflect the 3 for 2 stock split paid in the form of a 50% stock dividend on March 21, 1997) shares of Common Stock, which represented 2.0% of all options granted to employees during 1996.
+All compensation decisions regarding Mr. Hassenfeld were made by the Committee, which is also composed solely of outside directors in accordance with Section 162(m) of the Internal Revenue Code of 1986, as amended, in all cases without the participation of Mr. Hassenfeld or other executive officers of the Company.
+In setting Mr. Hassenfeld's 1996 salary, the Committee took into account comparative data with respect to chief executive officer compensation provided to the Committee with a view towards setting Mr. Hassenfeld's compensation levels at approximately the 75th percentile of other consumer non-durable products companies surveyed.
+The Committee determined Mr. Hassenfeld's management bonus pursuant to the Company's Senior Management Annual Performance Plan (the "Annual Performance Plan") which was approved by shareholders in 1994.
 Mr. Hassenfeld is the only participant in the Annual Performance Plan.
-Under the Annual Performance Plan, the Committee designated a net earnings performance goal for the Company for 1995, which was based on the 1995 operating plan approved by the Board in February 1995.
+Under the Annual Performance Plan, the Committee designated a net earnings performance goal for the Company for 1996, which was based on the 1996 operating plan approved by the Board in February 1996.
 The target bonus for Mr. Hassenfeld under the Annual Performance Plan is 75% of salary, if 100% of the performance goal is achieved, with a maximum bonus of 150% of salary, if 130% or more of the performance goal is attained.
 No bonus is payable under the Annual Performance Plan unless at least 70% of the performance goal is attained.
 More than 70% but less than 100% of the targeted performance goal was achieved by the Company resulting in the bonus paid to Mr. Hassenfeld.
-The options granted to Mr. Hassenfeld in 1995 were made pursuant to the Company's long term incentive program discussed above.
+The options granted to Mr. Hassenfeld in 1996 reflected individual compensation level, responsibility and performance.

-Alan R. Batkin, E. John Rosenwald, Jr. (Chairman) and Carl Spielvogel as members of the Compensation and Stock Option Committee of the Board of Directors as of 1995 fiscal year end.
+Alan R. Batkin, Marie Josee Kravis and Carl Spielvogel (Chairman) as members of the Compensation and Stock Option Committee of the Board of Directors as of 1996 fiscal year end.